 Military aircraft associated with the 492 SOW mission flying from Davis-Monthan AFB would use existing special use airspace in Arizona and New Mexico as illustrated on Figure 2-2, including associated Air Traffic Control Assigned Airspaces.
-Under the Proposed Action Alternative, no new special use airspace would be created and there would be no modifications to existing special use airspace.
+Under the Proposed Action Alternative, no new special use airspace dimensions or altitudes are being proposed.
 The airspace units proposed for use are the most cost-effective and convenient training areas available.
 As depicted on Figure 2-2, some airspaces in Arizona and New Mexico would be used.
 The Tombstone Military Operations Area (MOA) and R-2303 would be used on a regular basis although with relatively low proposed annual aircraft operations and other MOAs and Restricted Areas would be used on an occasional basis.
-In addition, AFSOC aircrews would occasionally use other airspace, including the combat search and rescue low altitude tactical navigation area and various military training routes as shown on Figure 13 in the noise supporting documentation available on the project website at www.492sow-beddown-eis.com.
+In addition, AFSOC aircrews would occasionally use other airspace, including the combat search and rescue low altitude tactical navigation area and various military training routes as shown on Figure 13 of the Noise Supporting Document available on the project website at www.492sow-beddown-eis.com.
 Table 2-4 presents the total number of annual operations anticipated to decrease due to the planned A-10 retirement, as well as number of annual operations proposed to occur, by aircraft type, as part of the Proposed Action Alternative.
 Under interim conditions, A-10 aircraft currently conduct 11,868 of the total 93,637 annual airspace and range operations.
 After the A-10 retirement and implementation of the Proposed Action Alternative, there would be a net decrease of 8,828 annual operations.
 This would result in a total of 84,809 annual airspace and range operations.